jianliu10/jianliu.github.io/_posts/1998-01-01-java-jvm monitoring tools-2018.md

 ## -agentlib:hprof (JVM heap/cpu profiling agent)

-see "jvm performance tunning" blog
+see my "jvm performance tunning" blog

 HPROF is actually a JVM native agent library (JNI) which is dynamically loaded through a command line option, at JVM startup, and becomes part of the JVM process.
 By supplying HPROF options at startup, users can request various types of heap and/or cpu profiling features from HPROF.